someparty/someparty/source/articles/2018-04-08-dont-touch-my-stuff.html.markdown

 description: Paul Jacobs returns with Garbage Truck.
 Dumb signs to Mint.
 New music from Espanola.
 Man Made Hill's new video.
 Ottawa Explosion Weekend lineup.
 ---

 2016's excellent *Pictures, Movies & Apartments* seemed like it had ushered in a new era for Montreal's [Paul Jacobs](https://pauljacobs.bandcamp.com/).
-The garage-psyche noisemaker was coming off a wildly prolific period three-year span that saw him digitally release (something like) six full-lengths plus a smattering of EPs.
+The garage-psych noisemaker was coming off a wildly prolific period three-year span that saw him digitally release (something like) six full-lengths plus a smattering of EPs.
 His sound had grown from chaotic one-man bedroom-sessions to a lush, fully orchestrated wall of sound. *Pictures* not only saw a real physical release on [Stolen Body Records](https://stolenbodyrecords.co.uk/product/paul-jacobs-pictures-movies-and-apartments/) but a proper supporting tour from Jacobs and his band the Big City Babies.

 That almost sounds normal.
 Say it ain't so!